Stevenic/botbuilder-toybox/docs/reference/classes/botbuilder_toybox.botstatefragment.md

 :package: **botbuilder-toybox-memories**

 Creates a `MemoryFragment` wrapper for an individual property on a `BotState`, `ConversationState`, or `UserState` instance.

-This makes for a handy adapter when you're wanting to use a ToyBox component that supports `MemoryFragment` bindings but your bot is using one of the stock state management components.
+This makes for a handy adapter when you're wanting to use a Toybox component that supports `MemoryFragment` bindings but your bot is using one of the stock state management components.

 **Usage Example**